mariegrace31/bookstore/README.md

 <!-- SUPPORT -->
 ## **Show your support 🌟**<a name="support"></a>

 Thank you for taking the time to explore my GitHub project!
-Your support means a lot to ux.
+Your support means a lot to me.
 If you find my project valuable and would like to contribute, here are a few ways you can support me:

  - **Star the project ⭐️**: Show your appreciation by starring this GitHub repository.
 It helps increase visibility and lets others know that the project is well-received.